Aquanty/rtd-hgs/docs/source/index.rst

-#. **rasterfile** Name of the raster file containing the base elevation
+#. | **rasterfile** Name of the raster file containing the base
-   values.
+     elevation values.
 This is a string variable.
-The file should be formatted as outlined in Appendix :ref:`app:raster_files` .
+The file should be formatted as outlined in Appendix :ref:
+   | .